openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: REQUIRED.
 A JSON string identifying the format of this credential, e.g. `jwt_vc_json` or `ldp_vc`.
 Depending on the format value, the Supported Credentials Object contains further elements defining the type and (optionally) particular claims the credential may contain, and informatio how to display the credential. (#format_profiles) defines Credential Format Profiles introduced by this specification.
 * `id`: OPTIONAL.
 A JSON String identifying the respective Supported Credentials Object.
 The value MUST be unique across all `credentials_supported` entries in the Credential Issuer Metadata.
 * `cryptographic_binding_methods_supported`: OPTIONAL.
 Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
-A non-exhaustive list of valid values defined by this specification are `did`, `jwk`, and `mso`.
+When Cryptographic Binding Method is a Decentralized Identifier, valid values MUST be a did: prefix followed by a supported DID method without a : suffix.
+For example, support for the DID method with a method-name "example" would be represented by did:example.
+Support for all DID methods is indicated by sending did without any method-name.
+A non-exhaustive list of valid values defined by this specification also includes `jwk`, and `mso`.
 * `cryptographic_suites_supported`: OPTIONAL.
 Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
 Cryptosuites for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
 Cryptosuites for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
 * `display`: OPTIONAL.
 An array of objects, where each object contains the display properties of the supported credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
 Note that the display name of the supported credential is obtained from `display.name` and individual claim names from `claims.display.name` values.
    * `name`: REQUIRED.
 String value of a display name for the Credential.